 And what if you’re facing a ton of green tomatoes?
-At the end of my post Through my camera: Fall colors in Kodiak I share my favorite recipe for Green Tomato Salsa.
-(As for my 12, one-dollar pumpkins, I roasted, pureed and froze the bounty for making desserts, soups, puddings, muffins, breads, and dips).
+At the end of my post Through my camera: Fall colors in Kodiak, I share my favorite recipe for Green Tomato Salsa.
+(As for my 12, one-dollar pumpkins, I roasted, pureed and froze the bounty for making desserts, soups, puddings, muffins, bread, and dips).

 The children are hungry